-the World Value Survey, and expand the specification of equation (8) to include two additional explanatory variables: the interaction between financial dependence and family values, and the interaction of these two variables with the family firm dummy.
-As shown in panel C of Table 9, the coefficients of the interaction terms that include family values are not significantly different from zero, while the interaction between inheritance law permissiveness, financial dependence, and the family firm dummy remains positive and significant.
-This suggests that inheritance law is not simply acting as a proxy for profamily social norms.
+Third, it is worth checking whether the effect of inheritance law on family firms' investment in our regressions is not really capturing the effect of social norms: in particular, in countries where parents care more for their children they may opt more equal sharing than in other countries, irrespective of what is required by inheritance law.
+If so, measures of "family values" should differentially affect investment in family and non-family firms, and entirely absorb the explanatory power of inheritance law.
+To investigate this point, we draw a measure of "family values" from the World Value Survey, 48 and expand the specification of equation (8) to include two additional explanatory variables: the interaction between financial dependence and family values, and the interaction of these two variables with the family firm dummy.
+As shown in Panel C of Table 9, the coefficients of the interaction terms that include family values are not significantly different from zero, while the interaction between inheritance law permissiveness, financial dependence and the family firm dummy remains